bmjor/adapt-napa-car/README.md

 A custom embedded control system for a modified ride-on car for the NAPA Center.

-This project replaces the factory electronics with an ESP32 microcontroller running a FreeRTOS architecture.
-It utilizes the **Bluepad32** library to allow physical therapists to safely supervise and override the child's driving using a standard Bluetooth gamepad.
+This project replaces the factory electronics(JR1958RX-2S) with an ESP32 microcontroller running a FreeRTOS architecture.
+It utilizes the Bluepad32 library to allow physical therapists to safely supervise and override the child's driving using a standard Bluetooth gamepad.

 ## System Architecture